alperenakturk/alperenakturk/README.md

 <h1 align="center">Hi 👋, I'm Alperen</h1>
 <h3 align="center">A software developer studying MIS at Kadir Has University.</h3>

+-👨 Hello, my name is Alperen, and I am an undergraduate student in the Department of Management Information Systems at Kadir Has University.
+I am taking a comprehensive Python Course on Udemy to improve my Python skills, contribute to my courses, and discover which software area I will focus on.

 - 🔭 I’m currently working on [xyz](https://github.com/alperenakturk/PracticeProject5-xyz)

 - 📫 How to reach me **ahmetalperenakturk@gmail.com**